efeefe/is/pages/03.opendott/reparatur-festival-2019/item.md

 show_sidebar: false
 ---

-After attending the Beyond Smart Cities Today conference in Rotterdam, I boarded a train to Berlin.
-The plan was to join the [Reparatur Festival](https://reparatur-festival.runder-tisch-reparatur.de/), German edition of Fixfest - the festival originated around the [Restart Project](https://therestartproject.org/) originally from London.
+After attending the [Beyond Smart Cities Today](../beyond-smart-cities-today) conference in Rotterdam, I boarded a train to Berlin.
+I would be participating in the [Reparatur Festival](https://reparatur-festival.runder-tisch-reparatur.de/), German edition of Fixfest - the festival originated around the [Restart Project](https://therestartproject.org/) originally from London.
 Coincidentally, the first day of the event was also the date of the Global Climate Strike, which almost by chance ended up reinforcing the environmental aspects of repair and reuse in the festival.